scaleoutsean/awesome-solidfire/README.md

 - Fully programmable storage - from initial node configuration to automated storage provisioning for containers
 - Public Cloud-like, set-and-forget iSCSI storage for clients ranging from bare metal x86-64 servers to hypervisors, VMs and containers
 - Always-On storage efficiency with zero-performance impact.
-Compression and deduplication cannot be disabled
+Compression and deduplication cannot be disabled (see [these notes](https://scaleoutsean.github.io/2024/02/29/ubuntu-2404-lts-with-netapp-solidfire.html) on considerations for using compressed filesystems with SolidFire)
 - Granular storage capacity and performance management - Minimum, Maximum and Burst storage policies may be assigned on a per-volume basis
 - General purpose scale-out storage clusters that are easy to provision, manage, refresh, and scale
 - Availability Zone-like data partitioning for rack, floor, campus environments (SolidFire Protection Domains)